blake-regalia/graphy.js/README.md

 ```

-### node.$(terse_namespace: string)
+### node.$(namespace: string)
-Returns a node that points to the same LD node but changes its namespace to the expanded version of the IRI given by `terse_namespace`.
-By chaining this call, you can change the namespace on the same line to access properties or iris by their suffix.
+Returns a node that points to the same LD node but changes its namespace to the expanded version of the IRI given by `namespace`, may be either an n3 prefix or a full IRI.
+By chaining this call, you can change the namespace on the same line to access properties or IRIs by their suffix.

-### node.$terse()
+### node.$n3()
-Returns a string representation of the node in terse form.
-The string is both SPARQL and TTL compatible; it is prefixed by the longest matching URI available in the original JSON-LD context, unless the resulting suffix would contain invalid characters for a prefixed IRI in either SPARQL or TTL.
+Returns a terse n3 representation of the node as a string.
+It is prefixed by the longest matching URI available in the original JSON-LD context, unless the resulting suffix would contain invalid characters for a prefixed IRI in either SPARQL or TTL.
+The string is compatible with SPARQL and TTL as long as the corresponding prefix is also included in the document.

+### node.$nquad()
+Returns the n-quad representation of this node.
+Useful for serializing to SPARQL/TTL without worrying about prefixes.

+### node.$is()
+Calling this function returns the type of this node as a string.
+You can also use a shorthand check by testing if `node.$is.[type]` is defined as `true`. eg: `if(node.$is.iri === true) ...`.
+Possible values for type are:
+ - *link* - this is a named thing which exists as the subject of triple(s).
+This node contains predicates that point to objects
+ - *blanknode* - this is an anonymous blanknode (@id starts with `_:`)
+ - *iri* - this is a mere symbollic reference to an IRI, which exists as the object of some triple.
+If you encounter this type, it means that you reached a named thing (ie: not a blanknode).
+Use `.$node` to obtain the node of this IRI if it exists in the current graph
+ - *literal* - an RDF literal
+ - *collection* - an RDF collection

+### node.$node()
+Only defined on nodes of type `iri`.
+Will return the node

+### node['@id']
+Reflects the json-ld `@id` property.

+### node.$id
+The suffix of the `@id` property after removing the current namespace from the beginning.
+If the current namespace does not match, this will return `undefined`.

+### node['@type']
+Reflects the json-ld `@type` property.
+For literals, this will be the datatype.
+For nodes, this will be an array of objects pointed to by the `rdf:type` predicate.

+### node.$types
+An array containing the suffixes of the IRIs pointed to by the `@type` property after removing the current namespace from the beginning of the IRI.
+If the current namespace does not match any of the IRIs, this will return an empty array `[]`.

+### node.$type
+Shortcut for `node.$types[0]`.
+If this node has more than one `rdf:type`, accessing this property will issue a warning.
+If the current namespace does not match any of the IRIs, this will return `undefined`.

 ## License